jxmot/php-http_error_page/README.md

 ## Features

 * A single file for all 40X HTTP errors
-* Background image(s) are random and selected from a "pool" of error images
+* Background image(s) are random and selected from a "pool" of error images when an error page is accessed
 * All files (*except* `.htaccess`) are kept in a single folder
 * Easy to copy to a website and use.
 You will only need to edit the `.htaccess` file
+* An option to redirect automatically to a different page

 # Installation